dcwatson/dpack/README.md

   declarations in CSS files via the `rewrite` processor.
 If using `DPackFinder`, this defaults to `STATIC_URL`.
 * `register` - a dictionary whose keys are processor names you wish to register (or override), and whose values are dotted-path strings that resolve to a callable.
 See processors below.
 * `search` - a list of directories to search for input files in.
-If using `DPackFinder`, input files will be searches by using any `STATICFILES_FINDERS` that are not `DPackFinder` itself.
+If using `DPackFinder`, input files will be searched by using any `STATICFILES_FINDERS` that are not `DPackFinder` itself.

 ### Example `dpack.yaml`